 A series of photos from the autumn harvest at an organic farm in Central Maine

-Since that time, I have been fortunate to have worked as an assistant chef, bar manager, and head chef at many renowned organic/sustainable restaurants and spiritual retreat centers in the United States, Canada, Europe and New Zealand.
-I have also been the kitchen manager/head chef for several educational organizations that work with at-risk urban youth.
+Jake has worked as an assistant chef, bar manager, and head chef at many renowned organic/sustainable restaurants and spiritual retreat centers in the United States, Canada, Europe and New Zealand.
+Jake has also been the kitchen manager/head chef for several educational organizations that work with at-risk urban youth.

 Thus, he has been able to directly impact the lives of thousands of children and adults by providing them with wholesome organic meals, natural cooking classes, and an introduction to organic gardening.

 Jake believes that everyone has the right to be fed.
 In 1998 while living in Ottawa, Canada, he began making sandwiches for homeless people and delivering them on his bike.
 Later, in Miami and San Francisco, he took the leftovers from restaurants that he worked for and distributed them to homeless people after his shifts.
 To this day, feeding our homeless friends and neighbors is a vital calling in Jake’s life.

 Some of the restaurants and organizations that he has worked with are: